Australian Institute of Health and Welfare (2022) Dementia in Australia, AIHW, Australian Government, accessed 08 October 2022.

 Statistics based on Indigenous status should be interpreted with caution, as Indigenous identification is often incomplete, or is inconsistently reported across administrative data sets, including in the NMD (AIHW 2019).
 This report does not apply adjustments to account for Indigenous under-identification in the NMD, but does group deaths statistics for Indigenous Australians across 3 years of data to provide more robust estimates and avoid confidentiality issues related to small numbers.

-AIHW.
-2020.
-Patterns of health service use by people with dementia in their last year of life: New South Wales and Victoria.
-Cat. no. AGE 102.
-Canberra: AIHW.
+AIHW (2020) Patterns of health service use by people with dementia in their last year of life: New South Wales and Victoria, AIHW, Australian Government, accessed 17 August 2022.

 The Pharmaceutical Benefits Scheme (PBS) database contains government-subsidised medications dispensed under the PBS.
 The PBS database also includes medications supplied under the Repatriation Pharmaceutical Benefits Scheme (RPBS, available for eligible veterans, war widows/widowers and their dependants).
 The PBS database does not contain data on the dispensing of privately prescribed medicines, medicines to public hospital in-patients and over-the-counter medicines.